raquel-amaral18/GroupT_Computation3/README.md

 #### Singleplayer mode:
 - Use **arrow keys** to move your car in the desired direction.
 - Other cars will be coming towards you from the opposite direction.
 To survive, you have to avoid colliding with them.
 - Collect **power-ups** for temporary advantages.
 You can hold up to two power-ups at a time.
-However, the second power-up will remain stored until you decide to use it.
-To use stored power-ups press **'Shift'+ 'L'**.
+However, if the second power-up is different from the first, it will remain stored until you decide to use it.
+To use stored power-ups press **'Shift' (right)**.
 - You will also come across **coins**, which, if registered with a username, can be used to purchase cars from the store.
 - Bought cars will appear in your inventory, allowing you to select your preferred vehicle for gameplay.